 MUS 250 BEGINNING CONDUCTING studies the fundamental and working knowledge of rudimentary conducting principles including baton techniques, beat patterns, analytical skills, non-verbal expression and fundamental gestures.
-This course will also introduce some of the essential administrative duties germane to the ensemble director, 3 credit hours.
+This course will also introduce some of the essential administrative duties germane to the ensemble director.
+Prerequisite: MUS 240.
+3 credit hours.

 MUS 271 MUSIC HISTORY I surveys the history of music from the Medieval through the Baroque periods.
 Introduces and develops the musical forms pertinent to the respective periods, as well as their parallel correlation to the artistic, literary, architectural and socio-economic aspects of general historical development.
 Encourages, develops and reinforces analytical and research skills.
+Prerequisite: MUS 241 or consent of instructor.
 3 credit hours.

 MUS 272 MUSIC HISTORY II surveys the history of music from the Classical through the Twentieth Century Periods.
 Introduces and develops the musical forms pertinent to the respective periods, as well as their parallel correlation to the artistic, literary, architectural and socio-economic aspects of general historical development.
 Encourages, develops and reinforces analytical and research skills.
+Prerequisite: MUS 271.
 3 credit hours.